SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-provide-perspective.md

 ## [SCION Workbench][menu-home] > [How To Guides][menu-how-to] > Layout

-A perspective is a named workbench layout.
-Multiple perspectives are supported.
-Perspectives can be switched.
-Only one perspective is active at a time.
-Perspectives share the same main area, if any.
+A perspective is a named arrangement of views.
+Different perspectives provide a different perspective on the application.
+A perspective can be divided into a main and a peripheral area, with the main area as the primary place for opening views.
+Views in the main area are retained when switching perspectives.

-The workbench layout is a grid of parts.
+The layout of a perspective is a grid of parts.
 Parts are aligned relative to each other.
 A part is a stack of views.
 Content is displayed in views.

 ### How to provide a perspective